Studying in Ghent, Belgium

 History & culture

-But Ghent is more than a student city.
+Ghent is more than a student city.
 It will suit all tastes.
 The city boasts a unique mixture of architecture, contemporary events, museums of international repute, theatres, a wide range of gastronomic options, green parks, and exciting nightlife.
-Ghent aims to be climate neutral by 2050

-Ghent is to be considered as a safe place.
-In 2021, it has been ranked in the top ten destinations that are sexually liberated, adventurous, and educated, following research into places that are LGBQT+ safe.
+Ghent is considered a safe place.
 Since biking is the main way of transportation in the city center, cars are not allowed in most parts of the city centre, making the entire city bike-friendly.
-For many years, Ghent has been committed to protecting the environment with initiatives ranging from the vegetarian capital of Europe (since 2009) to the largest low-traffic pedestrian zone in Europe (since 2017).
 The city aims to be climate neutral in 2050.
 The Light Plan in Ghent strengthens the feeling of safety through the correct way of lighting.
 More people in the streets at night generate greater social control.

 Climate neutral by 2050